 Understanding Python WSGI with Examples

-Coming from a strongly PHP background, initially looking at the web-development landscape whilst delving into Python seemed a little confusing.
-As Python was not developed for the web from an offset, a specification was accepted called PEP 333 which standardised the required interface between Web servers and Python Web Frameworks/Applications.
-Despite the additional complexity, the manner in which middle-ware applications can be integrated, along with the server choice add possibilities that I find hard to locate a comparable in PHP.
+Coming from a strong PHP background, initially, exploring the web development landscape whilst delving into Python seemed rather confusing.
+As Python was not originally developed for the web, a specification called PEP 333 was accepted, which standardised the required interface between web servers and Python web frameworks/applications.
+Despite the additional complexity, the manner in which middleware applications can be integrated, along with the server choices, offers possibilities that I find hard to locate a comparable alternative for in PHP.

 Basic Example